propower1712/MeetAssist/README.md

 - Verifies user availability and checks existing data.
 - Utilizes OpenAI's function calling feature to interact with a database.
 - Provides a conversational interface for user interaction.
-- Demonstrates a deployment process of GenAI project on AWS (ECS -> AWS Lambda -> AWS RDS).
+- Demonstrates a deployment process of GenAI project on AWS (ALB -> ECS -> AWS Lambda -> AWS RDS).

 ## Motivation